huggingface/transformers/docs/source/add_new_model.rst

 - at a later stage those component-by-component tests help you to ensure that no regression occurs as you continue changing your code

-`Lysandre’s <https://gist.github.com/LysandreJik/db4c948f6b4483960de5cbac598ad4ed>`__ integration checks for ELECTRA gives a nice example of how this can be done.
+`Lysandre's <https://gist.github.com/LysandreJik/db4c948f6b4483960de5cbac598ad4ed>`__ integration checks for ELECTRA gives a nice example of how this can be done.

-However, if the original code base is very complex or only allows intermediate components to be run in a compiled mode, it might be too time-consuming or even impossible to separate the model into smaller testable subcomponents.
-A good example is `T5’s MeshTensorFlow <https://github.com/tensorflow/mesh/tree/master/mesh_tensorflow>`__ library which is very complex and does not offer a simple way to decompose the model into its subcomponents.
+However, if the original code-base is very complex or only allows intermediate components to be run in a compiled mode, it might be too time-consuming or even impossible to separate the model into smaller testable sub-components.
+A good example is `T5's MeshTensorFlow <https://github.com/tensorflow/mesh/tree/master/mesh_tensorflow>`__ library which is very complex and does not offer a simple way to decompose the model into its sub-components.
 For such libraries, one often relies on verifying print statements.

 No matter which strategy you choose, the recommended procedure is often the same in that you should start to debug the starting layers first and the ending layers last.

-It is recommended that you retrieve the output, either by print statements or subcomponent functions, of the following layers in the following order:
+It is recommended that you retrieve the output, either by print statements or sub-component functions, of the following layers in the following order:

 1. Retrieve the input IDs passed to the model